 If React is the most-used JavaScript framework for building web applications, Bootstrap is the most popular CSS framework, powering millions of websites on the internet.
-In this tutorial, we’ll go over:
+In this tutorial, we will review how to add Bootstrap to React according to the latest version of both frameworks.
+We’ll also learn how to use the React-Bootstrap and Reactstrap packages to provide Bootstrap components for a React application.

 If you’re just getting started with these frameworks, I’d suggest skimming through the official React and Bootstrap documentation.
-I’d also encourage you to watch the comprehensive video tutorial below for a deeper dive.
+I’d also encourage you to watch the comprehensive video below for a deeper dive:

-There are many JavaScript frameworks you could choose from, including Angular, React, Vue.js, Ember — the list goes on.
-Thanks to these plentiful options, it’s no longer necessary to use a DOM library, such as jQuery, to build web apps.
+There are many JavaScript frameworks you can choose from, including Angular, React, Vue.js, Ember, and so many more.
+Thanks to these options, it’s no longer necessary to use a DOM library, such as jQuery, to build web apps.

 In addition, if you’re a frontend developer, you’ve almost certainly used or at least heard about Bootstrap, Foundation, and Bulma.
 These are all responsive (mobile-first) CSS frameworks with robust features and built-in utilities.